 Identifying and establishing collaborative research relationships.
 Building groundwork for strong multi-investigator projects.
 Key strategies, considerations, & and challenges for multi-investigator proposals.

 The shift in presidential administrations has resulted in widespread changes for grant seekers at the federal level.
-In this webinar, Hanover will review key insights from our analysis of the FY 2026 budget request, providing information on major federal agency priorities along with details of individual grant programs or funding areas that may be impacted by the proposed changes.
+Hanover reviews key insights from our analysis of the FY 2026 budget request, providing information on major federal agency priorities along with details of individual grant programs or funding areas that may be impacted by the proposed changes.

 Scaling Up Your Research - September 2024